 The smell of fried dried fish first thing in the morning might be off-putting to some, but judging by its popularity as pasalubong (“pah-sah-loo-bong,” gifts to hand out after a trip), Cebuanos love waking up to the pungent, sea-salty crunch of danggit.

 Good to know: On average, rabbitfish can grow up to 14 inches or more and are locally known as kitang or samaral.
 When not dried into danggit, they are cooked fresh, usually fried whole or stewed in soups.

-Where: The restaurant at Montebello Villa Hotel, El Jardin (Gov. M. Cuenco Ave., Banilad, Cebu City), serves breakfast all day, including danggit.
+Where: The restaurants at the Montebello Villa Hotel (Gov. M. Cuenco Ave., Banilad, Cebu City) offer danggit on breakfast menus.
 The mid-priced hotel is tucked away behind the busy Gaisano Country Mall, and the al fresco dining areas might trick you into thinking you aren’t in the middle of a bustling city.

 Traditionally, this heavy breakfast (sans fruit juice) is considered humble food—cheap but nourishing fare for farmers, fishermen, and laborers.
 We found it equally fueling for our labors, which fortunately involved only sightseeing and shopping.

 Alternatively: The irony of danggit being “humble fare” is that you won’t find it in cheap eateries (the kind with food-filled pots and pans lined up all day).
 Danggit’s quality goes down in a heartbeat and is really best served fresh out of the frying pan.

 You might take a chance at your hotel, or try the danggit breakfast set at a Vienna Kaffeehaus (multiple locations including Pedro Calomarde St., corner Gorordo Ave., in Gorordo, map) near you.
 (Just don’t ask us how an Austrian café came to serve danggit every day.)